 Trishna, Marylebone

 What: As a sibling to Mayfair’s Gymkhana, Trishna follows a similar setup, offering diners a cut-price menu in the early evening and at lunchtime.
 Here you can tuck into three courses of contemporary Indian food for £50, or splash out an extra fiver for a fourth course.
-Telicherry squid and shrimp are a favourite of ours from the snack plates, while the Gongura lamb shoulder main is hard to look past.
-Finish things off with a piece of tandoori smoked pineapple topped with young coconut and jaggery sorbet – heaven.
+The pepper prawn chukka is a favourite of ours from the snack plates, while the Gongura lamb shoulder main is hard to look past.
+Finish things off with its Keralan-inspired rice ada payasam with plantain wafers, cashew nuts and coconut brittle – heaven.

 Michelin credentials: One Michelin star